ArtisanPack-UI/icons/docs/guide/extension-api.md

 ## Overview

 The ArtisanPack UI Icons package provides a dual registration system:
-1. **Config-based registration** - Users configure icon sets in `config/custom-icons.php`
+1. **Config-based registration** - Users configure icon sets in `config/artisanpack/icons.php`
 2. **Event-driven registration** - Packages register icon sets programmatically via filter hooks

 The event-driven system is perfect for packages that want to bundle their own icon sets and register them automatically when installed.

-## The `artisanpack-ui-icons.register-icon-sets` Filter Hook
+## The `ap.icons.register-icon-sets` Filter Hook

-The primary extension point is the `artisanpack-ui-icons.register-icon-sets` filter hook.
+The primary extension point is the `ap.icons.register-icon-sets` filter hook.
 This hook allows packages to register icon sets that will be merged with user-configured sets.

 ### Basic Usage